NabarunMukherjee11/SHELL-Scripting-/README.md

-# SHELL-Scripting-
+Hands On List 1
+Software Systems
 IIITB Shell Scripting
+Submitted by Nabarun Mukherjee
+Roll No: MT2023075